 7. Compensation and benefits

-- Payroll, including the day that salaries are paid out, instructions on viewing payslips and a contact to reach out to for any questions
+- When salaries are paid out, instructions on how to view pay slips, and a contact to reach out to for any questions

-- A pension plan (if there is one).
+- A pension plan (if your organization offers one)

-- Business travel.
-Offer guidelines on how to book business travel, including the approval process and details of the provider that will make the booking for you.
+- Guidelines on how to book business travel, including the approval process and details of the provider that will make the booking for you

 9. Referral program

 If your organization offers a referral program, including it in your employee handbook is a great way to give your team a little extra motivation.
 You can encourage your employees to help you find perfect candidates for open positions by listing the referral bonus or other incentives offered if their referral succeeds.